helenamagaldi/Java-Path/README.md

 # Java-Path
-Codes generated on Java Path - Alura
+Codes generated for Java Path - Alura

 JVM  understands certain commands.
 These commands are also called opcodes (operation code) e each opcode is exactly 1 Byte.
 So, we have a 1 Byte Opcode, or Bytecode.